 What to Cook Bratwurst With?

 The most popular ingredients to cook bratwurst with is sauerkraut, cooked onions, potatoes, cooking them in beer, or serving brats on a bun.

 If you’re looking for a traditional German bratwurst meal, then you’d serve brats with sauerkraut, mustard, potatoes, and beer.
 If you Barvarian style for Oktoberfest perhaps, then cooking the brats with classic German sides makes a fun and festive meal.

-In the US, bratwurst are often served as a hot dog on a bun with classic hot dog sauces OR in a bun with warm sauerkraut and onions served on top of the sausage.
+In the US, bratwurst is often served as a hot dog on a bun with classic hot dog sauces OR in a bun with warm sauerkraut and onions served on top of the sausage.